Promoting Nancy’s photography and educating the public about nature, photography, and God

 All Rectangles Are Not The Same (or even Similar)

 Our friend, Ibis Hillencamp (whom you may remember for the advice she gave on our FAQ page about becoming a better photographerlink) thought people might need an explanation of a photograph’s aspect ratio and why you need to consider it when enlarging or cropping your images.
-After explaining that, I give some ideas for filling in additional space around your image that may result from changing the aspect ratio.
+After discussing that, I give some ideas for filling in additional space around your image that may result from changing the aspect ratio.

-When you enlarge a picture, unless you want distortion, you have to increase the width the exact same ratio as the height.
+Unless you want distortion when you enlarge a picture, you have to increase the width by the exact same ratio as the height.
 For example, a 4″ by 6″ image might be enlarged into an 8″ by 12″ image, or a 10″ by 15″, and so forth.
-For each of these examples, the aspect ratio, which is the height divided by the width (or vice versa, as long as you are consistent), remains the same (\frac{4}{6} = \frac{8}{12} = \frac{10}{15} = 0.66667 ).
-Mathematicians would call the three rectangles in this example, and all others with the same aspect ratio, “similar”.
+For each of these examples, the aspect ratio, which is the height divided by the width (or vice versa, as long as you are consistent), remains the same \( (\frac{4}{6} = \frac{8}{12} = \frac{10}{15} = 0.66667). \) Mathematicians would call the three rectangles in this example, and all others with the same aspect ratio, “similar”.
 When placed at the right distances, you would not be able to tell them apart.
-SLR cameras, starting with the analog 35mm and continuing to the digital versions, have an aspect ratio of 2:3 and can make prints the size of any of the above examples with no problem.
+SLR cameras, starting with the analog 35mm and continuing to the digital versions, have an aspect ratio of 2:3.
+They can make prints the size of any of the above examples with no problem.
 Other cameras have different aspect ratios.
 If you haven’t already done so, learn your camera’s aspect ratio.

 And Now The Bad News